pankajisid/web-scraping-project2-/README.md

 # web-scraping-project2-
-In this project, we have elaborated how to scrape the details form one to another link.
+In this project, we have elaborated how to scrape the details form the nested links.